-Do your homework and spend some time online browsing a variety of wedding blogs to get a sense of the style of photography you like.
-Maybe it's bright and pop-y, with lots of saturated color.
-Or perhaps your prefer a more vintage look, with more washed-out tones and a dreamy, nostalgic feel.
-Once you've found a handful of photographers whose aesthetic jives with yours, email each person and inquire 1) if they're available on your wedding date and 2) about their photography rates.
+Do your homework and spend some time getting a sense of the style of photography you like.
+Maybe it's bright with lots of saturated colors, or perhaps you prefer a more vintage look with more washed-out tones and a dreamy, nostalgic feel.
+Once you've found a handful of photographers whose aesthetic jives with yours, email each person and inquire about if they're available on your wedding date and their photography rates.
 If the ones you're interested in are available on your date and if their fees are within your budget, then you can schedule initial meetings.

 4. Interview the photographers.

 Most photographers will email you a link to their portfolio of images before your first meeting.
 Be sure the collection includes recent weddings he or she has shot from start to finish, not just a "best of" highlight reel from dozens of different weddings.
 This is a more accurate way to gauge the photographer's work.
 Also, ask if the photographer has shot at your venue and if so, request to see those photos.

 During the meeting, find out who exactly will shoot on your wedding day.
 Some larger studios employ several photographers, and even with single-person operations, it's not unusual for the photographer to have an assistant handle shots of the groom getting ready while he focuses on the bride and bridesmaids.
 In all cases, request to see the work of the photographer (or photographers) who will be handling your wedding.